zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

   - Builds recommendations based on cosine similarity that predicts product recommendations based on user interactions.
   - Uses a sparse matrix representation to model user-product interactions efficiently.
   - Generates product similarity matrices and top recommendations for each product
-    - Each product_id has associated recommendations (Rec 1, Rec 2, etc.) along with their similarity scores (Score 1, Score 2, etc.), which quantify the closeness of related products.
   - Serves as a foundational model for personalized recommendations.
   - Logs key metrics such as sparsity, product similarity scores, and recommendation results using MLflow.
 - FP-Growth:
   - Identify patterns in user sessions to uncover frequently co-purchased items and their association rules.
   - Provides insights into product relationships by analyzing user interaction data:
-    - Example: Items like [5807747] have high frequencies, indicating they are commonly purchased
-    - Exmaple: If [5896178] is purchased, there's a 27% confidence that [5896174] will also be purchased, with a lift of 73.6 indicating a strong association.
     - Identifies cross-sell and up-sell opportunities.
     - Provides input for reranking models or enhancing collaborative filtering outputs.
   - Logs results as artifacts in MLflow, enabling detailed examination and reproducibility of findings.